Create or Edit Masking Formats

 6. (Optional) Enter a description for your masking format.

-2. To add another masking format, click Add Format Entry and configure its parameters.
-If you enter more than one masking format, the masking formats will be concatenated.
+2. To add another masking format, click Add format entry and configure its parameters.
+If you enter more than one masking format, the results of individual masking formats will be the concatenated to result in the final masked value.

 3. To delete a masking format, click the X button next to it.